Finch: Benchmarking Finance & Accounting across Spreadsheet-Centric Enterprise Workflows: : A Real-world Finance Accounting Workflow Benchmark

 \subsubsection{Workflow from Enterprise Email Threads}

-We first mine enterprise email threads to surface workflows.
+We first mine real-world enterprise email threads to surface workflows.
 Starting from the Enron Email Corpus, we prompt GPT-5 to identify collaborative messages that (i) explicitly state a business goal (e.g., ``update the RAC rankings'' or ``revise the 2002 allocations'') and (ii) reference one or more attached spreadsheets.
 For each selected thread, the model summarizes the communicative intent and articulates a workflow description.

-We distinguish two cases.
 In the \emph{strongly grounded} case illustrated in Figure~\ref{fig:labeling} (a), both the input and the final reference artifacts for the workflow are already present as attachments in the thread (e.g., an initial ranking file and a corrected version).
-Strongly grounded cases well motivated this benchmark, but they are relatively rare.
+Strongly grounded cases were a primary motivation of this benchmark, but they are relatively rare.
 In the \emph{partially grounded} case illustrated in Figure~\ref{fig:labeling} (b), the email specifies a clear goal, but only some of the required artifacts are attached (e.g., just the updated schedule, or an intermediate report).
-Across both cases, human experts normalize conversational email text into task instructions and abstract away idiosyncratic details while preserving the business intent.
+Across both cases, human experts normalize conversational email text and LLM-drafted descriptions into workflow instructions and abstract away idiosyncratic details while preserving the business intent.
 For strongly grounded threads, annotators primarily verify that the attached files exactly implement the requested change without extra edits.
-For partially grounded threads, they either identify the missing artifacts from versioned spreadsheets and revise them to align with the described workflow---carefully avoiding the introduction of new changes---or create the missing artifacts themselves, which typically requires much more effort.
+For partially grounded threads, they either identify the missing artifacts from attached spreadsheets and revise them to align with the described workflow---carefully avoiding the introduction of new changes---or create the missing artifacts themselves, which typically requires much more effort.